What is The Montessori Education ?

 24 to 36 months

 Children can independently accomplish activities themselves by imitating the adult world.
 This then gives them a sense of accomplishment and develops a high self-esteem.

 Your child continues to practice self-directed activities and increase positive outcomes as a result.

 Encouraging reasoning and progress of the creative mind.
 This period develops stability, growth, and transformation.

 How the Montessori Box compliments Montessori Learning at home

 As a company creating bilingual, curated boxes, the Montessori Box specializes in helping you create the perfect learning environment for your child.
 Our boxes include materials specific to different stages of development that encourage your young learner to respond to their environment.

-Our boxes are designed for the first four planes of Montessori development.
-Each box includes four to five educational activities as well as cards explaining their purpose.
+Our boxes are designed for the first six planes of Montessori development.
+Each box includes 6 to 8 educational activities as well as cards explaining their purpose.

 - Practical life items